vlzkonopatov/web3.js/README.md

 # Run demo on Docker

-You can build a docker image with all the dependencies installed using this [Dockerfile](https://github.com/vlzkonopatov/web3.js/blob/develop/Dockerfile) or download the image directly from docker cloud.
+You can build a docker image with all the dependencies installed using this [Dockerfile](https://github.com/vlzkonopatov/web3.js/blob/develop/Dockerfile)

 ```
 docker build -t quarkchain-qkc .